-Data held within civil case papers is interrogated and analysed by the SCTS for Management Information purposes.
-This is to identify trends and patterns to inform court programming requirements and historical analysis of types of civil action (much of this is conducted on an anonymised basis).
+Data held within civil case papers is analysed by the SCTS for Management Information purposes.
+This involves interrogating data about civil cases to identify trends and patterns to inform court programming requirements and historical analysis of types of civil action (much of this is conducted on an anonymised basis).
 Management Information publications are anonymised and do not disclose information about specific identifiable individuals.

-Parties involved in cases should be aware that evidence lodged by them may be displayed digitally, on screens, within a courtroom to which the public may have access.
+Parties involved in cases should be aware that evidence lodged by them may be displayed digitally, on screens, within a court room to which the public may have access.